New Clients: Mr. Munro is currently accepting new clients

 Ontario College of Social Workers & Social Service Workers

-Therapy for People with Intellectual Disabilities: A Positive Treatment Model.
+with Intellectual Disabilities: A Positive Treatment Model (Chapter 11).
 In R.J.
 Fletcher (Ed.)
-Psychotherapy for
+Psychotherapy for Individuals

-Dale Munro (1995).
+J. Dale Munro (1995).
 Counseling Severely Dysfunctional Families of Mentally & Physically Disabled Persons.
-In Francis

-J. Turner (Ed.)
-Differential Diagnosis & Treatment in Social Work (4th Edition), Free Press, Chapter
+In Francis J. Turner (Ed.)
+Differential Diagnosis & Treatment in Social Work (Fourth Edition), Free Press, Chapter

 Eglinton Avenue East, Suite 201 341